pyodide/pyodide/docs/project/about.md

 ## History

-Pyodide was created in 2018 by [Michael Droettbom](https://github.com/mdboom) at Mozilla as part of the [iodide project](https://iodide.io), an environment for *literate scientific computing and communication for the web*.
+Pyodide was created in 2018 by [Michael Droettbom](https://github.com/mdboom) at Mozilla as part of the [iodide project](https://iodide.io), a set of experiments around scientific computing and communication for the web.

 At present Pyodide is an independent and community driven open-source project.
 The decision making process is outlined in the {ref}`project governance
 <project_governance>`.
+Pyodide may be used standalone in any context where you
+want to run Python inside a web browser.

 ## Infrastructure support